micmejia/bible-dump/NKJV/Numbers/Num 7.md

 and as the sacrifice of peace offerings: two oxen, five rams, five male goats, and five male lambs in their first year.
 This _was_ the offering of Shelumiel the son of Zurishaddai.

 ###### 42
-On the sixth day Eliasaph the son of [^c]Deuel, leader of the children of Gad, _presented an offering._
+On the sixth day Eliasaph the son of Deuel, leader of the children of Gad, _presented an offering._

 ###### 43
 His offering _was_ one silver platter, the weight of which _was_ one hundred and thirty _shekels,_ and one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil as a grain offering;